axonops/axonops-config-automation/README.md

 `present:` `true|false` - by setting it to `false` it will remove the alert.

 ## Log Alert Rules
+Log alerts can be defined using this Ansible playbook.
+The

 Currently the following matching syntax is supported:
 * `hello` - matches `hello`
 * `hello world` - matches `hello` or `world`